-On May 7, 2014, the Company adopted a Deferred Share Unit Plan (the "DSU Plan") which enables the Company to provide Board directors and key officers and employees designated by the Board with phantom share units to enhance the Company's ability to attract and retain individuals with the right combination of skills and experience to serve on the Company's Board or as Company's executives.
-DSUs vest entirely at their date of grant and become payable in cash upon termination of services of a director or designated officer or employee with the Company.
-The amount of cash payout is equal to the volume weighted average trading price of the common shares of the Company on the TSX on the twenty (20) trading days immediately preceding the date of payment of the DSU.
-For the year ended December 31, 2014, the Company granted 122,878 DSUs.
-As at December 31, 2014, 122,878 DSUs were outstanding (2013 - nil).
+On May 7, 2014, the Company adopted a Deferred Share Unit ("DSU") Plan (the "DSU Plan") which enables the Company to provide Board directors and key officers and employees designated by the Board with phantom share units to enhance the Company's ability to attract and retain individuals with the right combination of skills and experience to serve on the Company's Board or as Company's executives.
+DSUs vest entirely at their date of grant and become payable in cash upon termination of services of a director, designated officer or employee with the Company.
+The amount of cash payout is equal to the volume weighted average trading price of the common shares of the Company on the TSX of the twenty (20) trading days immediately preceding the date of payment of the DSU.
+For the year ended December 31, 2015, the Company granted 272,343 DSUs (2014 - 122,878 DSUs) and 17,500 DSUs were paid (2014 - nil).
+As at December 31, 2015, 377,721 DSUs (2014 - 122,878 DSUs) were outstanding.